 Is orthodontic wax necessary?

-Metal appliance or even aligners or other removable appliance may rub against your gums, lips and cheeks.
-But, sometimes this rubbing can be intense and cause sore and redness to your oral soft parts of your mouth.
-As a result of this braces rubbing against the different parts of your mouth, you feel pain and discomfort.
+Metal appliance or even aligners or other removable appliances may rub against your gums, lips, and cheeks.
+But, sometimes this rubbing can be intense and cause sore and redness to the oral soft parts of your mouth.
+As a result of these braces rubbing against the different parts of your mouth, you feel pain and discomfort.

 You may look for ways to prevent your uncomfortable irritations and pain before making an emergency orthodontic appointment.
 The best solution is using orthodontic wax to stop braces from rubbing.
-This is just a topical way and you need to visit your orthodontist.
+It is a great topical prescribed by orthodontists.

 Is orthodontic wax safe?

 You shouldn’t worry about the orthodontic wax.
 It is recommended by orthodontists when appliances like braces have been damaged during your treatment and are loose in your mouth due to pressures and broken parts of these tools.
 Wax is not a drug that you ingest and you just apply that where braces rubbing is causing you pain.

 You may panic when suddenly swallowing the wax.
 First, try not to put large amounts for application and second don’t worry if you ingest some parts of the wax.
 Swallowing the wax, especially natural-based wax is not dangerous and it is non-toxic.